 Colin McPherson, Jeremy Sutton-Hibbert, Sophie Gerrard and Stephen McLaren are four Scots-born photographers, each exponents of documentary photography in our own individual ways.
 We have lived and worked extensively both at home and abroad.
 Our work has been published in the pages of some of the most important international magazines, we have won numerous awards and exhibited internationally.
 We are passionate about documentary photography and we are committed to photographing Scotland.

 In the period during which all four of us have been working, Scotland has undergone great change.
 The monolithic industrial age is behind us.
 We have moved into the realm of devolved Government with a Scottish Parliament established to represent an increasingly diverse and multicultural nation.
 Photography too has changed, historically photography has always been a means of communicating ideas, now, with vast technological advances, our visual culture can be disseminated instantly and democratically to a globally audience.
 We are excited to be documentary photographers making work in Scotland at this pivotal and dynamic time.

-Scotland today stands at a decisive moment in its history.
-Events over the next few years will shape how we relate to neighbours and to the wider world.
-Document Scotland believe that photography can and should play a central part in documenting this epoch.
 Our aspiration is to make work and engage in a discourse which will form a vital component of the history and conversation of our nation tomorrow.
 We hope to leave a visual document, a testimony to the extraordinary times we are living in.